How to Start Investing in Utilities

 The utilities sector includes electricity, gas, water, and waste services.
 Cable and telephone companies used to be placed in the utilities sector, but now they are within the communications sector due to shifts in technology and competition.

-The utilities sector includes companies that generate power and alternative and renewable energy, as well as companies that transmit and distribute power to homes and businesses.
+The utilities sector includes companies that generate traditional power as well as alternative and sustainable energy (sometimes called green energy), as well as companies that transmit and distribute power to homes and businesses.
 Companies that provide natural gas generally buy it from oil and gas drilling companies and distribute it to customers.
 Water companies provide clean water to customers and collect and treat dirty water.

 Since there will always be a consumer demand for basic utility services, the sector continues to invest in infrastructure, resulting in continuous growth.